-The Behavior Analyst Certification Board contracts with Pearson VUE for examination administration, and contracts with Professional Testing Incorporated for psychometrics and examination development.
-The BACB administers the examinations three times per year in over 200 sites within the United States and over 150 sites outside the US.
-The BACB has approved course sequences in over 170 universities.
+The Behavior Analyst Certification Board contracts with Pearson VUE for examination administration.
+The BACB administers the examinations several times per year in over 200 sites within the United States and over 150 sites outside the US.
+The BACB has approved course sequences at over 240 universities.

 The Behavior Analyst Certification Board's BCBA and BCaBA credentialing programs are accredited by the National Commission for Certifying Agencies in Washington, DC.
 NCCA is the accreditation body of the Institute for Credentialing Excellence.